-The Switzer Foundation’s core focus has been and will remain centered on environmental leadership, graduate study and supporting a wide array of disciplines and issues that support a healthy environment through science, policy and public engagement.
-For the Switzer Foundation to be a leader, we must directly support and foster intersectional environmental work that also achieves greater social equity while advancing positive environmental and community impact.
+The Robert and Patrica Switzer Foundation’s core focus has been and will remain centered on environmental leadership, graduate study and supporting a wide array of disciplines and issues that support a healthy environment through science, policy and public engagement.
+For the Robert and Patricia Switzer Foundation to be a leader, we must directly support and foster intersectional environmental work that also achieves greater social equity while advancing positive environmental and community impact.
 The elements to achieve this are described here.

-Equity – To achieve environmental and social progress and for results to endure over time, equity considerations must be embedded into environmental work.
-This includes adding social equity as a lens for our grantmaking and as a goal for leadership development in the Fellowship Program.
+Equity — To achieve environmental and social progress and for results to endure over time, equity considerations must be embedded into environmental work.
+This includes adding social equity as a lens for our grantmaking and as a goal for leadership development in the Switzer Fellowship program.
 Supporting environmental leadership opportunities for traditionally underrepresented groups including people of color, students from low-income backgrounds, first generation college students, and others helps us to address historical disadvantages and improve future environmental decision-making.
-The Switzer Foundation will continue to work to remove implicit biases and structural barriers in our own programs to ensure achievement for all Fellows.
-Furthermore, building social equity as an integral element of our programs will enable our Fellows, alumni and grantees to effectively use their expertise, experience and positions to find intersectional approaches to improve environmental conditions for all.
+The Robert and Patricia Switzer Foundation will continue to work to remove implicit biases and structural barriers in our own programs to ensure achievement for all fellows.
+Furthermore, building social equity as an integral element of our programs will enable our fellows, alumni and grantees to effectively use their expertise, experience and positions to find intersectional approaches to improve environmental conditions for all.

 "We believe that there is and will continue to be a need for impact from highly skilled environmental scientists for both correction and prevention of further damage.
 These people must be fully dedicated to improvement rather than further destruction.
 They must be tough enough to withstand heavy pressures and controversies in order to do what is right rather than what is more profitable."